Updated March 18, 2026

 How to avoid

-Use ATMs from major Polish banks for the best rates.
-Avoid airport and tourist-area exchanges.
-Always decline 'dynamic currency conversion' at ATMs — choose PLN.
+Use ATMs from major Polish banks (PKO BP, mBank) for the best exchange rates.
+Avoid airport and Main Market Square exchanges with poor rates.
+ALWAYS decline 'dynamic currency conversion' at ATMs — choose PLN.
+Carry some cash for markets and small shops.

 Behavior